Copyright © 2010-2020 Linux Foundation

 Requiring this wider range of information is particularly true

-is able to effectively map
+so that devtool add is able to effectively map

 dependencies it discovers in a source tree to the appropriate recipes.